walkerlj0/wacz-lightbox/wacz-lightbox/README.md

 path - path to .wacz file, relative or absolute e.g. `/assets/` or `https://www.example.com/path/to/file/` replayBase - path to sw.js, same as it would be for replay-web-page

+#### Styling

+Edit the CSS file directly to change certain aspects of the element's styling

 ## Svelte project compiled with Vite

 Working in Svelte: